OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 > <li>All icon URLs, such as those used on command surfaces, must **allow caching**.
 The web server should NOT return HTTP headers like no-cache/no-store.</li>

-> <li>Add-ins submitted to the Office Store must also include the [SupportUrl](https://dev.office.com/reference/add-ins/manifest/supporturl) element.
+> <li>Add-ins submitted to AppSource must also include the [SupportUrl](https://dev.office.com/reference/add-ins/manifest/supporturl) element.
 For more information, see [What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)</li>

 > <li>As a best practice, only use the [AppDomains](https://dev.office.com/reference/add-ins/manifest/appdomains) element to specify domains other than the one specified in the [SourceLocation](https://dev.office.com/reference/add-ins/manifest/sourcelocation) element for authentication scenarios.</li></ul>